-Draw out the back or front slide, put the shuttle in the basket (with the point toward you), then close the slide.
+Draw out the back or front slide, put the shuttle in the basket (with the point towards you), then close the slide.
+Par a

-To Thread the Machine, (upper thread).
+TO THREAD THE MACHINE, (upper thread).

-Put spool upon spindle A; then, with the left hand, catch the thread in slot B and draw it between the spring and cap C toward the needle-bar, then under spring eyelet E, up through hole in needle-bar F, down back of the staple II, then, with the thumb and forefinger of the left hand, catch the thread in centre of staple H, and draw it toward you around the hook of the take-up A, then through eye of needle from left to right, leaving about four inches of thread free.
+Put spool upon spindle A ; pass thread through hole B, thence between the tension spring and cap C, then under spring eyelet E, up through hole in needle-bar F, down back of the staple H, then, with the thumb and forefinger of the left hand, catch the thread in centre of staple H, and draw it toward you around the hook of the take-up A, then through eye of needle from left to right, leaving about four inches of thread free.